kube-green/kube-green.github.io/docs/configuration.md

 Patches are used to define how to change the resources so that the runtime will "sleep".
 The patches are applied to the resources at the sleep time and are reverted at the wake up time.

-In this way, it is possible to support all the Kubernetes resources, also the ones defined through the custom resource definitions.
+In this way, it is possible to support all the Kubernetes resources, including those defined through custom resource definitions.
-To let *kube-green* support a custom resource, you need to define the specific `patch` for the resource inside the `SleepInfo` (the API reference is available [here](apireference_v1alpha1.md)) and add the permission to the ClusterRole associated to the *kube-green* manager ([here how to configure the RBAC](./installation/rbac.md)), if not already set.
+To let *kube-green* support a custom resource, you need to define the specific `patch` for the resource inside the `SleepInfo` (the API reference is available [here](apireference_v1alpha1.md)) and add the permission to the ClusterRole associated with the *kube-green* manager ([here is how to configure the RBAC](./installation/rbac.md)), if not already set.

 ## Examples

 ### Simple SleepInfo resource

-The follow configuration sets a sleep to 20:00 and wake up to 08:00 from monday to friday (in Rome timezone) for the default managed resources.
+The following configuration sets a sleep time to 20:00 and wake up time to 08:00 from Monday to Friday (in Rome timezone) for the default managed resources.

 ```yaml
 apiVersion: kube-green.com/v1alpha1